emmahsax/slack_messaging/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+### RubyGems
+To make a new version and push to RubyGems:
+1. Update the CHANGELOG.markdown with the new version and changes made
+3. Run `git add -A && git commit -m "Updating Changelog for [version number]"`
+2. Update `lib/slack_messaging/version.rb` with the new version number
+4. Run `git add -A && git commit -m "Version Bump"`
+5. Run `gem build slack_messaging.gemspec && gem push *.gem`
+6. Run `rm *.gem`